 A dog training approach mixing art with science

 Joan has always been interested in canine behavior.
 Mother to Poncho (adopted June 2003, transitioned July 2015), she understands the challenges that both humans and dogs face in everyday life, and offers practical solutions for making any situation work.
-In fact, to her, dog training is both an art and a science, and she’s got a background in both fields: She not only studied medicine at Ventura College and Stanford Medical School, but also graduated from the Fashion Institute of Design and Merchandising and spent 14 years in costuming for film and TV.
+In fact, to her, dog training is both an art and a science, and she’s got a background in both fields: She not only studied nursing at Ventura College and Stanford Medical School, but also graduated from the Fashion Institute of Design and Merchandising and spent 14 years in costuming for film and TV.
 As a result, Joan is both able to think outside the creative box of a training program — as is evident in her Out of the Box Dog Training Game — and intuit information from her clients and her four-legged students to help decipher the needs of their humane-canine relationships.

 Joan draws on her education and experience daily, using smart instincts, warmth, empathy, perseverance and patience to teach dog parents how to teach their dogs.

 About Poncho, the original inquisitive canine

 Poncho is a 10-pound mutt who knows a lot about human and canine behavior.
 The first couple years of his life consisted of living in a situation that to this day has remained top-secret – even from his parents.
 He’s been sworn to secrecy, so it’s best not to ask.
 Upon completing that position, he ended up living in the home of a private dog rescue organization called Animal Kind Rescue.
 He adopted his mom and dad on Father’s Day, June 15, 2003, and continued to prove they were the perfect match until he left the Earth in July 2015.
 Throughout his life here, he was told he got his good looks, love of tennis balls and cute tushy from his dad, and his temperament and love of physical activity from his mom, who seems to have a terrier personality behind the wheel of a car.